StefanoFerraro/LegoCar_Project/lane_detection/README.md

 <img src="../pics/edges.png" alt="screen" width = 800>

 ###  **2.4 - ROI + Lines detection wt Hough transform**

  <img src="../pics/gif/avglines.gif" alt="cannygif" width = 300>

 Next step in the pipeline consist in selecting a ROI (Region Of Interest), this helps the system eliminate noise information from the image (surroundings and long distance lanes), keeping only the relevant part.
-The shape of the ROI is shown in the image below (red rectangle), the height of the rectangle is the 66% of the total height of the image.
+The shape of the ROI is shown in the image below (blue rectangle), the height of the rectangle is the 66% of the total height of the image.

 <img src="../pics/roi_lanes.png" alt="screen" width = 800>